 Those with diabetes might confuse PAD pain with a neuropathy, a common diabetic symptom that is a burning or painful discomfort of the feet or thighs.
 If you're having any kind of recurring pain, talk to your healthcare professional and describe the pain as accurately as you can.
 If you have any of the risk factors for PAD, you should ask your healthcare professional about PAD even if you aren't having symptoms.

 PAD diagnosis begins with a physical examination.
+Your healthcare provider will ask about symptoms you may be experiencing.

 Your healthcare provider will check for weak pulses in the legs.
 Your physical examination may include the following: